jason-nguyen5/Nguyen_Jason20551410_ISErepo/Documents/JasonNguyen_20551410_Report.md

 </p>

 <p style = "text-align: justify;">
 Although there was some functionality that was lost I'm actually still happy with all the other programs, as they run to my expectation.
-Testing was rather difficult and I'm upset that I wasn't able to
+Testing was rather difficult and I'm upset that I wasn't able to test all the functions, since most of them did not return any values.
+In the future I would plan more towards this and only have a limited amount of functions or if possible, only one (being the main) that doesn't return values.
+Tetsing the black-box cases was done, however not extensively, since most of the testing was only done with either boundary value analysis or equivalence partioning, and not both.
+Next time I would attempt to try and have enough test cases where I could both testing methods for my black-box testing.
 </p>